Geography and Travel

 • Y9 Tectonics – pupils study earthquake theory and later revisit this in GCSE Science in year 11

-• Climate change (the evidence for it, its cause, impact and the response to it) during year 10 Geography Paper 1 Hazards section and build upon it in Chemistry towards the end of year 11 in the Atmosphere topic and the Ecology in Action
+• Climate change (the evidence for it, its cause, impact and the response to it) during year 10 Geography Paper 1 Hazards section and build upon it in Chemistry towards the end of year 11 in the Atmosphere topic and the Ecology in Action.

 • GCSE Ecosystems, Tropical Rainforests and Hot Deserts – Pupils study food chains and food webs and the adaptations of organisms to tropical rainforests and deserts in year 10 Geography (Paper 1 Living World section); this is further developed in the Biology topic Ecology in Action towards the end of year 11 where students study the adaptations of organisms towards their environment.

-• Students study carbon and water cycles following similar knowledge areas as A-level Biology and building upon GCSE Biology topic Ecology in Action towards the end of year 11
+• Students study carbon and water cycles following similar knowledge areas as A-level Biology and building upon GCSE Biology topic Ecology in Action towards the end of year 11.

-Transition learning opportunities Year 7 on entering the school are all given a standardised Geography baseline test which is focused on skill rather than knowledge.
+Year 7 on entering the school are all given a standardised Geography baseline test which is focused on skill rather than knowledge.
 Results show a very clear ability in geography.

 On entry students complete a geographical audit of previous learning focusing on geographic processes, places and skills to inform teaching.
 Awareness of Geography taught at primary school is enhanced by offering support and guidance to local primary schools where sought.

-View Our Geography Cirriculum Plan >
+View Our Geography Curriculum Plan >

 Apply Now